13.6 C

 • Bluefish is quite lightweight and starts extremely fast, even when loading thousands of files.

-• It integrates with standard Unix programs such as make, lint, weblint, xmllint, tidy, javac really well.
+• It integrates with standard Unix programs such as make, lint, weblint, xmllint, tidy, and javac really well.

 • Bluefish allows users to recover modified documents in case of any unwanted file damage.

-• The search and replace mechanism of Bluefish is compelling and allows advanced searches using Perl Compatible regular expressions.
+• The search and replace mechanism of Bluefish is compelling and allows advanced searches using Perl-compatible regular expressions.

 Download Bluefish

-17. Diakonos
+15. Diakonos

-Diakonos claims to be the code editor for the masses, and we do agree with the developers in this respect.
-It is an exceptionally well-designed source code editor that aims to provide a viable console-based Notepad alternative.
 Contrary to other text-based editors, Diakonos utilizes the same keymappings you use for creating, opening, or saving files in your everyday GUI editor.
-This makes Diakonos a lucrative solution to people looking for console editors that aren’t hard to master.
+This makes Diakonos a lucrative solution for people looking for console editors that aren’t hard to master.

 Features of Diakonos

-• The multi-level undo feature of this Notepad++ Linux replacement comes in handy when tweaking existing packages in real-time.
+• The multi-level undo feature of this Notepad++ Linux replacement comes in handy when tweaking existing packages in real time.

 • Diakonos comes with syntax highlighting support for most standard programming languages like C, Python, and PHP.